d4l3k/cs540-project/paper.md

 stateful variables that need to be modeled including position, rotation, velocity, direction.
 There are also many nonlinearities due to air resistance and gravity.

+This model uses the Cessna 172 as a base and bounds the inputs to be match the actual control range.

 # Experiments and Analysis